• Mental Health

 Symptoms of Schizophrenia

 For a diagnosis of schizophrenia to be given, the DSM 5 requires a person to exhibit at least two symptoms for a month or more, with at least one of these being a positive symptom, such as hallucinations or delusions.1 Generally, features of schizophrenia are divided into positive symptoms (i.e., the presence of something unusual), negative symptoms (i.e., the absence of something typical) and cognitive symptoms.
-Cognitive symptoms, like verbal fluency and memory impairment, are not yet necessary for an official diagnosis of schizophrenia.
+Cognitive symptoms, like verbal fluency and memory impairment such as thought blocking, are not yet necessary for an official diagnosis of schizophrenia.
 However, expert clinicians use cognitive symptoms to distinguish schizophrenia from other disorders.

 Positive Symptoms